mala-project/mala/_sources/install/README.md.txt

     ```
     (note: the `-e` is absolutely crucial, so that changes in the code will be
     reflected system wide)
-3. (Optional): Download example data (see below) to run the examples.
+3. Go to the `examples` folder and run `ex0_verify_installation.py` to make
+sure the setup was successful.
+4. Enjoy!

 ### Build documentation locally (optional)